ExoIris: fast exoplanet transmission spectroscopy in Python: Example: WASP-39 b Early Release Science Joint Analysis

-As mentioned in \citet{Carter2024}, \jwst observations offer an unprecedented precision for transit-based stellar density estimation (assuming the eccentricity and argument of periastron are also known to a high precision.)
-Joint modeling of multiple spectrophotometric data sets naturally increases precision beyond that of individual analyses.
-Assuming a circular orbit, the stellar density precision for WASP-39 obtained from the joint model is 0.2\%.
+The \exoiris transmission spectrum agrees well with the \citet{Carter2024} spectra.
+The differences in the NIRSpec PRISM and NIRCam mean levels (Fig.~\ref{fig:w39_joint_spectrum}) are due to the instrument-dependent offsets discussed in \citet{Carter2024}.
+These offsets are captured by the \exoiris analysis, as shown in Fig.~\ref{fig:w39_posteriors}.
+Additionally, as mentioned in \citet{Carter2024}, \jwst observations offer unprecedented precision for transit-based stellar density estimation (assuming the eccentricity and argument of periastron are also known to high precision).
+Joint modeling of multiple spectrophotometric datasets naturally increases precision beyond that of individual analyses.
+Assuming a circular orbit, the \exoiris analysis yields a stellar density of $1.648 \pm 0.002$ and an impact parameter of $0.4679 \pm 0.0006$.